Photo credit: Martha Wirth Photography

 “The Reckoning”

-Performers: Delaney Carter, Keegan Dunn, Naomi Graff, Leah Grandstaff, Christine Jackson, Nicole Londraville, Emily Monks, Ashley Sonnier, Fallon-Voorheis Mathews, Bayard Wenzel, Julie Young
+Performers: Keegan Dunn, Evi Ettinger, Al Firstenberg, Naomi Graff, Leah Grandstaff, Christine Jackson, Emily Monks, Emily Scott Alea, Ashley Sonnier, Fallon-Voorheis Mathews, Bayard Wenzel, Julie Young

 Choreography: Ashley Sonnier